GOLD TRIED IN THE FIRE: BOOK TWELVE

 When we can say, “I delight to do Your will, O God, Your law is in my heart,” then we have entered the ‘rest of God.’

-All that truly matters in anyone's life is whether they are doing their own will or Christ's will.
+All that truly matters in anyone’s life is whether he is doing his own will or Christ’s will.

-The most important goal of any Christian's life is to cooperate with the Spirit of God in the work of making their own personality a house, resting place, chariot, throne, and ark of the covenant of the Lord God of Heaven.
-Then we are a true witness of God.
+The most important goal of any Christian’s life is to cooperate with the Spirit of God in the work of making his own personality a house, resting place, chariot, throne, and ark of the covenant of the Lord God of Heaven.
+Then he is a true witness of God.

-The mature Christian bears witness of God by what they have become as they have followed Christ at all times in cross-carrying obedience.
+The mature Christian bears witness of God by what he has become as he has followed Christ at all times in cross-carrying obedience.

-If we would bear a true witness of God we must press into Christ at all times, listening carefully to Him and obeying His will sternly, carefully, punctually, and joyously at all times, day and night.
+If we want to bear a true witness of God, we must press into Christ at all times, listening carefully to Him and obeying His will sternly, carefully, punctually, and joyously at all times, day and night.

 Resting on top of His head is the solid-gold lid of reconciliation.
 The golden lid represents the reconciling of man to God.

 His head is the Ark of the Covenant.
 In the Ark are three items: